-IIVS has developed an audit based program to assist laboratories of all sizes and levels of experience in implementing the OECD guidance document 286 in the Series on Testing and Assessment titled Good In Vitro Method Practices.
+IIVS has developed an audit-based program to assist laboratories of all sizes and levels of experience in implementing the OECD guidance document 286 in the Series on Testing and Assessment titled Good In Vitro Method Practices.
 Participation in the program demonstrates adherence to essential quality standards and builds confidence not only in the method, but also in the laboratories performing the testing.
 Each facility can set the scope of their certification, from one specific process or method to the operation of the entire laboratory.
-Self-selection of the scope of the program remove barriers that often prevent smaller and less experienced laboratories from implementing quality standards and participating in certification programs.
-For example, academic laboratories working to develop and optimize a new method may benefit from limiting the scope of the assessment to the method while a laboratory routinely performing in vitro testing services would receive the most benefit from including all in vitro testing laboratories within the scope of the assessment.
+Self-selection of the scope of the program removes barriers that often prevent smaller and less experienced laboratories from implementing quality standards and participating in certification programs.
+For example, academic laboratories working to develop and optimize a new method may benefit from limiting the scope of the assessment to the method, while a laboratory routinely performing in vitro testing services would receive the most benefit from including all work performed in the in vitro testing laboratories within the scope of the assessment.